-Allusions and poetry seem to go hand in hand – each one makes the other stronger.
-An allusion is a word or phrase designed to call something to mind without mentioning it explicitly.
+Allusion and poetry seem to go hand in hand – each one makes the other stronger.
+An allusion is a word or phrase designed to call something to mind, without mentioning that thing explicitly.
 This something in poetry can be anything, from another literary work, to the Bible, to popular events.
 Read these examples carefully to see if you can find the connection before it is explained:

 Allusion Examples in Poetry